pitizzzle/physics-simulations-balls/level-1-uniform-motion.md

 ## goal
-+ move the ball uniformly in an arbitrary direction
++ Move the ball uniformly in an arbitrary direction.

 <br>